jaschanarveson/TenthIntervention_MuseVisualizer/README.md

 ### A note on the Muse recordings

-As a rough way to sync the Muse data with the music videos I:
+As a rough way to sync the Muse data with the music videos I did the following:

-- cue up the video/audio on YouTube/Vimeo/etc
+- cued up the video/audio on YouTube/Vimeo/etc
 - started the Muse recording
 - blinked 4 times
 - on the 5th blink I pressed play on the music video/audio